-1. Note the contents of the report
+The Board of Directors is asked to: 1.
+Note the contents of the report

-Summary y of Key Points --------- ---------- --------
+Summary of Key Points

-This report provides the Board of Directors with a summary of key headlines and shares information on governance developments within the Trust.
+This report provides the Board of Directors with a summary of key headlines and shares information governance developments within the Trust. ation on

-Relationship to Trust Strategic Objectives SO1: We will deliver safe, high quality integrated care services $\checkmark$ SO2: We will enable each other to be the best that we can $\checkmark$ SO3: We will work together with our partners to make our services better √ SO4: We will help our communities to thrive √
+Relationship to Trust Strategic Objectives

+SO1: We will deliver safe, high quality integrated care services √

+SO2: We will enable each other to be the best that we can √

+SO3: We will work together with our partners to make our services better √

+SO4: We will help our communities to thrive ✓

 Which of the Trust Values are Being Delivered

-1: We care $\checkmark$
+1: We care √

-2: We learn $\checkmark$
+2: We learn √

-3: We empower $\checkmark$
+3: We empower V

-Corporate Impact Assessment or Board Statements s for Trust: Assurance(s) against:
+Corporate Impact Assessment or Board Statements for Trust: Assurance(s) against:

-Impact on CQC Regulation Standards, Commission & Objectives ing Contrac ts, new Trust Annual Plan
+Impact on CQC Regulation Standards, Commissioning Contracts, new Trust Annual Plan & Objectives

 Data quality issues

 Involvement of Service Users/Healthwatch

 Communication and consultation with stakeholders required

 Service impact/health improvement gains

 Financial implications:

 Capital £

 Revenue £

 Non Recurrent £

 Governance implications

 Impact on patient safety/quality

-Impact on equality and diversity

-Equality Impact Assessment (EIA) Completed YES /NO If YES, EIA Score